chef/chef-web-docs/chef_master/source/upgrade_server_ha_v2.rst

       chef-backend-ctl upgrade

 #.
-On any Chef Server frontend nodes using the Chef Backend cluster upgraded in the previous steps, run:
+On any Chef Infra Server frontend nodes using the Chef Backend cluster upgraded in the previous steps, run:

    .. code-block:: bash

       chef-server-ctl reconfigure

 #.
-To continue the upgrades on Chef Server frontends using this backend cluster, see `Upgrade Frontends Associated with a Chef Backend Cluster <https://docs.chef.io/install_server_ha.html#upgrading-chef-server-on-the-frontend-machines>`_
+To continue the upgrades on Chef Infra Server frontends using this backend cluster, see `Upgrade Frontends Associated with a Chef Backend Cluster <https://docs.chef.io/install_server_ha.html#upgrading-chef-server-on-the-frontend-machines>`_

 Chef Backend 1.x to 1.x Upgrade
 =====================================================